projecting123/component-initialization-in-angular/README.md

 This was the simple execution order of Angular component and services

 ### Note:
 Angular lifecycle hooks of services never get executed.
 Lifecycle hooks are only for Angular Components.
+If route guards are used for a route then the respective component for that route will only be rendered on client side, not in the server side.

 ### Authors